 Moreover, this new update is definitely a welcome improvement for all those drivers, who are targeting airports for the rides.
 They don’t need to spend much time at airports.
 The feature called as airport shuttle service by Uber is worth including if you’re planning to create taxi booking app like Uber.
 This is because that nobody likes to wait for long hours as they did earlier in the traditional airport services.
 However, this new update is worth-considering to create a successful business model like Uber.

 Being a ride-sharing startup company, if you believe that your taxi booking app idea could be as successful as Uber and Lyft, then you can discuss your idea with us.
 We’re a leading mobile app development company and have developed over 50 taxi booking app solutions with different features.
-Just fill-up the below-given form and our sales representative will right back to you within in 48hrs.This page was last edited on October 20th, 2018, at 3:56.
+Just fill-up the below-given form and our sales representative will right back to you as soon as possible.